Elicitation Complexity of Statistical Properties: Introduction

-Throughout the growing momentum of the study of elicitation, one question has been central: which properties are elicitable?
-It is clear, however, that all properties are elicitable if one first elicits the distribution using a standard proper scoring rule.
-Therefore, in the present work, we suggest replacing this question with a more nuanced one: \emph{how} elicitable are various properties?
-Specifically, heeding the suggestion of Gneiting~\cite{gneiting2011making}, we adapt to our setting the notion of \emph{elicitation complexity} introduced by Lambert et al.~\cite{lambert2008eliciting}, which captures how many parameters one needs to maintain in an ERM procedure for the property in question.
-Indeed, if a real-valued property is found not to be elicitable, such as the variance, one should not abandon it, but rather ask how much effort is required to compute it via ERM.
+All through the literature on property elicitation, one question is central: which properties are elicitable?
+Yet it is clear that all properties are ``indirectly'' elicitable if one first elicits the entire distribution using a standard proper scoring rule \citep{gneiting2007strictly}.
+Hence, if a statistical property is found not to be elicitable, such as the variance, rather than abandoning it one may ask how many dimensions are required to elicit it.
+In the present work, we thus ask the more nuanced question: \myemph{how} elicitable are properties?
+Specifically, we adapt and generalize the notion of \myemph{elicitation complexity} introduced by Lambert et al.~\citeyearpar{lambert2008eliciting}, which captures how many prediction dimensions one needs in empirical risk minimization for the property in question.
+In particular, upper bounds on elicitation complexity often give statistically consistent surrogate losses for a given property of interest.
+Both upper and lower bounds address the dimension of the range of the intermediate hypothesis needed for this indirect elicitation; see \S~\ref{sec:erm}.

-Our work is heavily inspired by the recent progress along these lines of Fissler and Ziegel~\cite{fissler2015higher}, who show that spectral risk measures of support $k$ have elicitation complexity at most $k+1$.
-Spectral risk measures are among those under consideration in the finance community, and this result shows that while not elicitable in the classical sense, their elicitation complexity is still low, and hence one can develop reasonable regression procedures for them.
-Our results extend to these and many other risk measures (see \sect~\ref{ex:rockafellar}), often providing matching \emph{lower bounds} on the complexity as well.
+Our main result gives tight bounds on elicitation complexity for a large class of risk measures.
+This result is heavily inspired by recent work of Fissler and Ziegel~\citeyearpar{fissler2016higher}, showing that spectral risk measures of support $k$ have elicitation complexity at most $k+1$.
+Spectral risk measures, which include conditional value at risk (CVaR), also known as expected shortfall, are among those under consideration in the finance community.
+Their result shows that, while not elicitable in the classical sense, the elicitation complexity of spectral risk measures is still low, and hence one can develop reasonable regression and ``backtesting'' procedures for them \citep{fissler2016expected,rockafellar2018superquantile/cvar}.
+Our results extend to these and many other risk measures (\S~\ref{sec:ex-es}--\ref{sec:ex-rockafellar}), often providing matching lower bounds on the complexity as well.
+Other related work has appeared in machine learning, giving what could be considered bounds on elicitation complexity with respect to linear and convex-elicitable properties \citep{ramaswamy2013convex,agarwal2015consistent}; see \S~\ref{sec:classes-props},\,\S~\ref{sec:discussion}.